|Ordered||10 Apr 1941|

 U-279 operated with the following Wolfpacks during its career:

 Rossbach (24 Sep 1943 - 4 Oct 1943)

 General notes on this boat

 20 Sep 1943.
-On 20 September, 1943 espionage agent Jens Fridriksson was landed on Iceland by U-279.Read more about the Schnorchel and see list of fitted boats.
+On 20 September 1943 espionage agent Jens Fridriksson was landed on Iceland by U-279.Read more about the Schnorchel and see list of fitted boats.